Joe Jonas and Sophie Turner tie the knot in second wedding

 Joe Jonas and Sophie Turner have married for a second time.

-The bride walked down the aisle in a Louis Vuitton gown featuring capped sleeves and a full skirt with a long train, while she topped off the classy look with a veil.
+The bride walked down the aisle in a Louis Vuitton gown featuring capped sleeves and a full skirt with a long train, while she topped off the chic look with a veil.

 Joe opted for an all-black ensemble, teaming his tuxedo with a matching shirt, while his groomsmen, including brothers Kevin, Nick, and Frankie Jonas, all wore black tuxedos with white shirts.